-Berry-Hill - they are back in the news and being sued by Seymour Alpert over a Childe Hassam painting that they bought in partnership, at auction, in 2001 for over \$500,000 and the gallery was never able to sell.
-There are a few accusations in this complaint so for those of you who are interested I suggest a quick search on the web.
+Berry-Hill - they are back in the news and being sued by Seymour Alpert over a Childe Hassam Hassam painting that they bought in partnership, at auction, in 2001 for over \$500,000 and the gallery was never able to sell.
+There are a few accusations in this complaint, please check the web for more info.

 Robert S. Cook (Cook Fine Art, LLC) - I discussed this potential case a number of months ago when George Ball filed a lawsuit against Mr. Cook concerning a number of missing paintings.
-Well, this past January Mr. Cook was charged with defrauding one of his clients (could that be Mr. Ball?) out of more than \$4M worth of art ... included were works by Picasso, Matisse, Manet and Renoir.
-Allegedly he sold the works to various galleries and auction houses for almost \$4.3M and kept almost all of the proceeds.
-If convicted, the 62 year old Mr. Cook faces a maximum term of 20 years in prison, a maximum term of 5 years of supervised release, and a fine that could be very substantial.
-It will be interesting to see what happens.
+Well, this past January Mr. Cook was charged with defrauding one of his clients (could that be Mr. Ball?) out of more than \$4M worth of art ...
+For the rest of this article, please visit the Newsletter Archive on our web site.